rhanciles/prework-study-guide/README.md

 ## Description

 This website contains a study guide created for the Boot Camp Prework course.
-Upon commencement, this is the first course that the students will embark on: It was designed with the student in mind, to help them easily and effectively navigate their way through the program.
+Upon commencement, this is the first course that the students will embark on: Hence it was designed with the student in mind, to help them easily and effectively navigate their way through the program.

 ## Installation